 Indeed, virtual teams in outsourcing or outstaffing are slightly more difficult to control, so managers may often find themselves wondering, “how do I know what they’re up to?” or “how to make sure everyone is on the same wavelength?”

-Agile methodology and proper technologies are able to facilitate not only communication but also tracking the performance of remote software development teams.
+Agile methodology and proper technologies are able to facilitate not only communication but also tracking the performance of dedicated software development teams.
 If you’re still deciding on how to manage a team in outstaffing, you should consider Agile.
 Scrum or Kanban are simply perfect for smaller teams.
 It’s up to you, which framework to choose or to mix both.
 Just make sure it fits the needs of the project.

 Certain metrics can be applied to both, for example, epic and release burndown and control charts, but most of KPIs would be different.